MLLMEraser: Achieving Test-Time Unlearning in Multimodal Large Language Models through Activation Steering: Preliminary

 Activation steering has recently been explored as an effective way to modulate model behavior at inference time without modifying parameters.
 In the context of unlearning, the steering vector is referred to as the {erasure direction}, which captures the representational shift between \cc{knowledge-recall} samples and their \cc{knowledge-erasure counterparts.} Formally, let $\mathbf{h}^{\ell} \in \mathbb{R}^d$ denote the hidden activation at layer $\ell$, the erasure direction $\mathbf{d}_{\text{erase}} \in \mathbb{R}^d$ is commonly estimated using the difference-in-means between the hidden activations of the two contrastive groups:

-where $\mathcal{D}^{+}$ denotes the set of knowledge-recall samples and $\mathcal{D}^{-}$ the corresponding knowledge-erasure samples, which will be discussed in Section~\ref{DirectionConstruction}.
-The resulting direction is subsequently added to the hidden states to steer the representation, formulated as:
+{where $\mathcal{D}^{+}$ denotes the set of knowledge-erasure samples and $\mathcal{D}^{-}$ the corresponding knowledge-recall samples, which will be discussed in Section~\ref{DirectionConstruction}.} The resulting direction is subsequently added to the hidden states to steer the representation, formulated as:

 where $\lambda \in \mathbb{R}$ controls the strength of the adjustment.
 For simplicity, we omit the layer superscript ${\ell}$ in subsequent notation.
 By applying this operation to selected layers, the model’s outputs on the forget set are steered away from generating privacy-sensitive and unsafe responses.